elpie89/elpie89.github.io/_posts/2019-05-13-Pyhton3dsMAX.md

 |Python   | 1  | yes  |  yes(PyQt/PySide) | interpreted  |
 |MaxScript | 4  |  no |  yes | interpreted  |

-C++ is the most powerful ,not so bad documented (we can expect more from Autodesk) but unfortunately you have to re-run max every time you recompile.
+C++ is the most powerful, not so bad documented (we can expect more from Autodesk) but unfortunately, you have to re-run max every time you recompile.
-In other recently I've seen a Python talk called "How to write fast python code".
+In other recently I've seen a Python talk called "How to write fast Python code".
-Someone notified to the man who exposed the talk the actually just writing the python code in c , was already a way to write fast python code.
+Someone notified to the man who exposed the talk the actually just writing the python code in c, was already a way to write fast Python code.
-That is why the talk has been renamed  "How to write fast python code,and do not hate your job" So, no thanks, at least if I have to do something really memory-linked
+That is why the talk has been renamed  "How to write fast python code, and do not hate your job"...I think this is already a clear point.
+So, no thanks, at least if I have to do something memory-linked

-.NET is so bad documented that I think is an Autodesk joke,but at least you have access to everything with good completion.And this really make the difference.
+.NET is so bad documented that I think is an Autodesk joke,but at least you have access to everything with good completion.And this make the difference.
 I'm contributing to development of BabylonJS specifically on the 3DSMax Exporter, and it is not so bad as development environment.
 Especially if you managed to add some pre/post build event to give you the possibility to fast build and deploy on Max

 Python can use both Max lib, at the same time if you want (max plus and pymxs), thanks to the fact that is interpreted we have a fast pipeline.
 And switching between MaxPlus documentation, maxscript documentation(in case you use pymxs) and PySide(really well documented), you can find mostly everything.
-For the rest, thanks god for Google,
+NOTE: MaxPlus will be discontinued in the future versions of Max For the rest, thanks god for Google,
 [ADN forum](https://forums.autodesk.com/t5/3ds-max-programming/bd-p/area-b35?profile.language=en), and [techartist.org](http://tech-artists.org/)